Technicians working in a fall risk position by means of a portable ladder.

 - Using pole climbing shoes safely.

-- Using a ladder safely and with sufficient knowledge on how to perform work from a ladder whilst minimizing risks of injury or damage to the worker, the public, and property.
+- Using a portable ladder safely and with sufficient knowledge on how to perform work from a portable ladder whilst minimizing risks of injury or damage to the worker, the public, and property.

 - All training is done aligned with International best practices.
 Candidates have also been trained in alignment to the South African Occupational Health and Safety Act 85 of 1993 Construction Regulations 1.